Are you looking for the best luaus on Oahu that don’t feel cheesy? Keep scrolling for my honest review of the Experience Nutridge Luau on Oahu.

 So, Is Nutridge Luau the Best Luau on Oahu?

-If you are staying in Waikiki or Honolulu, Experience Nutridge Luau is definitely the best Honolulu luau to book.
+If you’re staying in Waikiki or Honolulu, the Experience Nutridge Luau is definitely the best Honolulu luau to book.
 It’s not too far away from Waikiki, but it’s a totally immersive experience you won’t find anywhere else.

 If you’re staying up on the North Shore, I’d probably say it’s a tough call between Experience Nutridge Luau and Toa Luau.
 You’ll want to read both reviews and make the decision for your family.